NOYB

-NOYB – European Center for Digital Rights (styled as noyb, from "none of your business") is a non-profit organization based in Vienna, Austria established in 2017 with a pan-European focus.
+NOYB – European Center for Digital Rights (styled as "noyb", from "none of your business") is a non-profit organization based in Vienna, Austria established in 2017 with a pan-European focus.
 Co-founded by Austrian lawyer and privacy activist Max Schrems, NOYB aims to launch strategic court cases and media initiatives in support of the General Data Protection Regulation (GDPR), the proposed ePrivacy Regulation, and information privacy in general.
 The organisation was established after a funding period during which it has raised annual donations of €250,000 by supporting members.
-Currently, noyb is financed by more than 4,400 supporting members.
+Currently, NOYB is financed by more than 4,400 supporting members.

-While many privacy organisations focus attention on governments, noyb puts its focus on privacy issues and privacy violations in the private sector.
-Under Article 80, the GDPR foresees that non-profit organizations can take action or represent users. noyb is also recognized as a "qualified entity" to bring consumer class actions in Belgium.
+While many privacy organisations focus attention on governments, NOYB puts its focus on privacy issues and privacy violations in the private sector.
+Under Article 80, the GDPR foresees that non-profit organizations can take action or represent users.
+NOYB is also recognized as a "qualified entity" to bring consumer class actions in Belgium.

 Notable actions

-EU–US data transfers/'Schrems I' (2016)
+EU–US data transfers/"Schrems I" (2016)

 The Irish Data Protection Commission (DPC) filed a lawsuit against Schrems and Facebook in 2016, based on a complaint from 2013, which had led to the so-called "Safe Harbor Decision".
 Back then, the Court of Justice of the European Union (CJEU) had invalidated the Safe Harbor data transfer system with its decision.
 When the case was referred back to the DPC the Irish regulator found that Facebook had in fact relied on Standard Contact Clauses, not on the invalidated Safe Harbor.
-The DPC then found that there were "well-founded" concerns by Mr Schrems under these instruments too, but instead of taking action against Facebook, initiated proceedings against Facebook and Mr Schrems before the Irish High Court.
-The case was ultimately referred to the CJEU in C-311/18 (called 'Schrems II': see Max Schrems#Schrems II). noyb supported this private case of Mr Schrems.
+The DPC then found that there were "well-founded" concerns by Schrems under these instruments too, but instead of taking action against Facebook, initiated proceedings against Facebook and Schrems before the Irish High Court.
+The case was ultimately referred to the CJEU in C-311/18 (called "Schrems II"; see Max Schrems#Schrems II).
+NOYB supported this private case of Schrems.

 "Forced consent" complaints (2018)

-Within hours after General Data Protection Regulation rules went into effect on 25 May 2018, noyb filed complaints against Facebook and subsidiaries WhatsApp and Instagram, as well as Google LLC (targeting Android), for allegedly violating Article 7(4) by attempting to completely block use of their services if users decline to accept all data processing consents, in a bundled grant which also includes consents deemed unnecessary to use the service.
-Based on the complaint, the French data protection authority CNIL has issued a €50 million fine against Google LLC.
+Within hours after General Data Protection Regulation rules went into effect on 25 May 2018, NOYB filed complaints against Facebook and subsidiaries WhatsApp and Instagram, as well as Google (targeting Android), for allegedly violating Article 7(4) by attempting to completely block use of their services if users decline to accept all data processing consents, in a bundled grant which also includes consents deemed unnecessary to use the service.
+Based on the complaint, the French data protection authority CNIL has issued a €50 million fine against Google.
 The other cases are still pending.

+Spotify case (2019)

+Since Spotify is based in Sweden, the Swedish data protection authority (IMY) was responsible.
+However, this authority took its time.
+For over four years, no decision was made on the complaint against the streaming service.
+So in 2022, NOYB first filed a complaint for inaction in Sweden.
+The lawsuit was decided in favor of the privacy activists.
+The IMY then imposed a GDPR fine of 58 million Swedish kronor (about EUR 5 million) on Spotify.